Training Without Treats: Effective Alternatives From A Cat Trainer

 You may be wondering, “Okay, great.
 I can use something besides treats or food to train my cat.
 But will they work just as well?”

 As many of my clients will tell you, the honest answer is, “It depends.”
 This is probably my favorite way to answer many questions as cats are really freakin’ complex.
-The best reinforcer for your cat is the one they’ll work for.
+The best reinforcer for your cat is the one they’ll work for so in many situations, they will work better than treats or food.
 Professional cat trainers are going to use the reinforcer that motivates the cat to do the behavior so take their lead and listen to your cat.

 If you’re stuck in a situation where you can’t use the thing that motivates your cat the most, then you may need to find the thing that motivates them the second most.
-Once again, this varies from cat to cat.
+Each cat’s preferences will vary.
 Only you can ultimately decide which reinforcer, food or not, is the best choice based on getting to know your own feline friend.

 Looking for more training tips?
 Check out my post on cat training tools for some suggestions of supplies you’ll need to train your cat effectively.